astutespruce/sarp-connectivity/analysis/prep/network/README.md

 #### Waterbodies:

 These data are extracted from the NHDWaterbody dataset.

--   only waterbodies >= 0.02 sq km are retained.
-There are many below this threshold.
--   projected to SARP standard CRS
+Only waterbodies that intersect flowlines are retained.
+These are reprojected to SARP standard CRS.

-This script creates a rough first pass at all flowlines that intersect waterbodies.
-NOTE: this is for intersection only, it includes many flowlines that intersect with but do not actually fall within waterbodies.

 #### Outputs: